dune-community/Dockerfiles/README.md

 ### installing additional software

-You may install additional software within the container using `apt`; however, it will not be present after restarting the container (this is the whole point of docker, if in doubt read [any of](https://wiki.archlinux.org/index.php/Docker) these [wikis](https://en.wikipedia.org/wiki/Docker_%28software%29)).
+You may install additional software within the container; however, it will not be present after restarting the container (this is the whole point of docker, if in doubt read [any of](https://wiki.archlinux.org/index.php/Docker) these [wikis](https://en.wikipedia.org/wiki/Docker_%28software%29)).
+The package manager depends on the docker image:
+For **debian-** based images, use

+* `sudo apt update` to initialize the cache/refresh the list of available software
+* `sudo apt upgrade` to update already installed software (usually not required)
+* `sudo apt search <name>` to search for software
+* `sudo apt install <name>` to install software

+For **arch-** based images, use

 Since the `apt` cache is empty you need to

-  * first `sudo apt-get update`, then you can
+* `sudo pacman -Sy` to initialize the cache/refresh the list of available software
+* `sudo pacman -Syuu` to update already installed software (usually not required)
+* `sudo pacman -Ss <name>` to search for software
-  * `sudo apt-get install SOFTWARE`
+* `sudo pacman -S <name>` to install software

 ## maintanance